-Delicious Mexican Cochinita Pibil anyone can make right in the oven with all the luscious flavors of this tangy, vibrant, slow roasted pork dish roasted in citrus and achiote paste.
+Delicious Mexican Cochinita Pibil recipe anyone can make right in the oven with all the luscious flavors of this tangy, vibrant, slow roasted pork dish cooked in citrus and achiote paste.
 Pair with warm corn tortillas and spicy pickled red onions for the most incredible tacos!
 Check out the video!

 If you are looking for Day of the Dead recipes, this slow-roasted pork dish is a wonderful one to share with family and friends for the holiday.